Canonical hours: Reformed usage

 Some Reformed churches—notably the Presbyterian Church (USA) and the United Church of Christ—have published daily office books adapted from the ancient structure of morning and evening prayer in the Western church, usually revised for the purpose of inclusive language.

 The New Century Psalter, published in 1999 by The Pilgrim Press, includes an inclusive-language revision of the psalms adapted from the New Revised Standard Version of the Bible with refrains and complete orders for Morning and Evening Prayer.
 Simple family prayers for morning, evening and the close of day are also provided.

 Book of Common Worship Daily Prayer, published in 1994 by Westminster John Knox Press, includes the daily offices from The Book of Common Worship of 1993, the liturgy of the Presbyterian Church USA.
 In addition to Morning and Evening Prayer there is a complete service for Compline.
 Its psalter—an inclusive-language revision of the psalter from the 1979 American Book of Common Prayer—also includes a collect for each psalm.
 Antiphons and litanies are provided for the seasons of the church year.
 A new Book of Common Worship Daily Prayer with expanded content was published in 2018.
 It adds a service for Mid-Day Prayer.
 Its new psalter is from Evangelical Lutheran Worship.

 Both books are intended for ecumenical use and can be used with any daily lectionary.

+Anabaptism

+In Anabaptist Christianity, Mennonites (especially Old Order Mennonites and Conservative Mennonites) and Amish have family prayer every morning and evening, which is done kneeling; the Christenpflicht prayer book is used for this purpose.
+Bible readings may be read after this, often after the evening prayer; to this end, the Tägliches Manna devotional is used by many Anabaptists.